seafoam6/lets-kill-css/PITCHME.md

 # JavaScript to the Rescue

 note: If you have the full power of JavaScript, why let the limitations of CSS get in your way?
 JS is handling the creation of the HTML for the dom... it can do css too.
 CSS is antiquated when used in complex apps.
-IF JS wasn't the best why would we all be at his meetup?
+IF JS wasn't the best why would we all be at his Meetup?
 ---

 ### styles in CSS